Queen Elizabeth Celebrates Her Birthday Twice a Year for the Best Reason

 When you’re a royal, everything is twice as nice — but that’s not why Queen Elizabeth celebrates two birthdays.
-Actually, for hundreds of years, it’s been tradition for the British monarch to celebrate their birthday once on, well, the day they were born, and again on a day for the public to enjoy.
+Actually, for hundreds of years, it’s been a tradition for the British monarch to celebrate their birthday once on, well, the day they were born, and again on a day for the public to enjoy.
 The reason?
 The crappy weather in the UK!

 Queen Elizabeth at Trooping the Color in 2016.
 (Photo Credit: Getty Images)

-Basically, every monarch has the opportunity to choose an official birthday, which is typically marked with a big parade in Central London, a sea of waving Union Jacks, and gun salutes at noon — a 41-gun salute in Hyde Park, a 21-gun salute in Windsor Great Park, and a 62-gun salute at the Tower of London.
+Basically, every monarch has the opportunity to choose an official birthday, which is typically marked with a big parade in Central London, a sea of waving Union Jack flags, and gun salutes at noon — a 41-gun salute in Hyde Park, a 21-gun salute in Windsor Great Park, and a 62-gun salute at the Tower of London.
 Queen Elizabeth chose June, so she can celebrate her real birthday privately and then again with the people of Britain at Trooping the Color.
 Earlier on in her reign, the Queen’s official birthday was celebrated on a Thursday in June, but some time ago, she decided to switch it to Saturday, so more people could enjoy the festivities with her.
 Clearly, this is a woman who loves a good party.

-While it’s obviously important for the Queen to celebrate her real birthday in the privacy of her home with family and close friends, it sound like King George II may have been on to something — there’s no better time for a parade than when it’s warm out!
+While it’s obviously important for the Queen to celebrate her real birthday in the privacy of her home with family and close friends, it sounds like King George II may have been on to something — there’s no better time for a parade than when it’s warm out!

 Join our Facebook group for the latest updates on Kate Middleton, Prince William, and all things royal!